moonmoon-flytomoon/LatentSeal/README.md

 ### Test Demo
-- Here we provide a [Test Demo](https://drive.google.com/drive/folders/1l3XBFYPMaNFdvCWyOHfB2qIPkpjIxZgE?usp=sharing) deployed on kaggle.
+- Here we provide a [Test Demo](https://drive.google.com/drive/folders/1l3XBFYPMaNFdvCWyOHfB2qIPkpjIxZgE?usp=sharing) deployed on Kaggle.

 ### Dataset
 - In this paper, we introduce the Latent Seal Dataset (LCD).